StackVista/stackstate-agent/SUPPORT.md

-# Suse Observability Agent support
+# SUSE Observability Agent support

 The issue queue we have here on GitHub is primarily intended for tracking features, bugs and work items associated with the datadog-agent open source project.